mlswg/mls-protocol/draft-barnes-mls-protocol.md

-The init\_keys array MUST have the same length as the cipher\_suites array, and each entry in the init\_keys array MUST be a public key for the DH group defined by the corresponding entry in the cipher\_suites array.
+The init\_keys array MUST have the same length as the cipher\_suites array, and each entry in the init\_keys array MUST be a public key for the DH group or KEM defined by the corresponding entry in the cipher\_suites array.

 The whole structure is signed using the client's identity key.
 A